ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Run the Azure CLI or Azure PowerShell commands to manage your Azure resources.

 ### ARM templates
-- describe the resources you want to use in a declarative JSON format
+- describe the resources you want to use in a **declarative** JSON format
-- he entire ARM template is verified before any code is executed to ensure that the resources will be created and connected correctly
+- the entire ARM template is verified before any code is executed to ensure that the resources will be created and connected correctly

 **Infrastructure coding** is used to facilitate environmental automation